km-clay/vicut/README.md

 # vicut

-Command line utility for using Vim commands to process text and extract fields from stdin.
+A command line utility for using Vim commands to process text and extract fields from stdin.

 ## Why vicut?
-I know how to use vim fluently and want to be able to use it to process text on the command line easily.
-The only thing that currently exists that allows something like this is `nvim --headless`, but it's usually overkill.
+Extracting fields with standard Unix tools like `cut`, `sed`, or `awk` has always felt messy to me.
+`cut` folds like a lawn chair at the first sign of any resistance.
+`sed` often demands verbose, brittle regexes that are time consuming to write and are never reused.
+And while `awk` is powerful, it quickly becomes verbose when dealing with anything non-trivial.

+I wanted a tool that makes field extraction intuitive and precise, even with messy or irregular input.

 ## Overview
 `vicut` is a tool meant to be used in pipelines.
+Internally, it uses a stateful text editing engine based on Vim.
 It reads data from stdin, and then uses the command flags given by the user to operate on the text and extract fields.
+Fields are extracted based on cursor movements.
 There are four command flags.

 * `-c`/`--cut <CMD>` executes a Vim command, and returns the span covered by the cursor's motion as a field.
 * `-m`/`--move <CMD>` does the same thing, but does not return a span, so it can be used to position the cursor or edit the buffer pre-emptively.
 * `-r`/`--repeat <N> <R>` repeats `N` previous commands `R` times.
 Repeats can be logically nested.
 * `-n`/`--next` concludes the current field group and starts a new one.
 Each field group is a separate record in the output.

-This structure allows powerful text extraction from messy or loosely structured inputs.
+This method allows for very powerful text extraction, even from loosely structured inputs.

 ## Usage